 5. Membership

-The WGITA is based on open and voluntary members, which consists of SAIs with expertise, experience and/or interest in IT audit matters.
+The WGITA is based on open and voluntary membership, which consists of SAIs with expertise, experience and/or interest in IT audit matters.

-SAIs that wishes to join as members of the Working Group may apply through a written communication addressed to the WGITA chair.
+SAIs that wish to join as members of the Working Group may apply through a written communication addressed to the WGITA chair.

 Upon acceptance of any SAI as member of the WGITA, the Chair shall notify all the Members stating the effective date of the new membership.
 The effective date of membership shall not be earlier than the date of application or acceptance of the invitation thereof, whichever is applicable.